BananaAccounting/General/TutorialApps/README.md

 2. clic on the button **Row** or right clic on the button **Row** and choose "Save as"

 ##Embedded BananaApp
 Banana Accounting can be embedded in the accounting file.
-By this way you do not need to install the BananaApp.
-The tutorial make use of this feature to show the different possibilitties.
+The tutorial is an accounting file that includes many BananaApps that show the different possibilitties.

-To use the tutorial
+To use the tutorial:

 1. Start Banana Accounting 8
 2. Download and open the ac2 tutorial file